Dev-Attaway/Social-Network-API/README.md

  If you have any questions or issues, please get in touch with me at <attaway.code@gmail.com>.
 You can also find more of my work at <https://github.com/Dev-attaway>.

+ The source code for the NoSQL Social-Network-BackEnd API is organized within the following directories:

+## Directory
+* config/ - Contains configuration files for the application.
+* controllers/ - Includes controller files responsible for handling business logic.
+* models/ - Houses Mongoose models for Thoughts, Users, and other data entities.
+* routes/ - Contains route files defining API endpoints and their corresponding handlers.
+* utils/ - Provides utility functions and helper modules used throughout the application.
+* index.js - The main entry point of the application where the server is initialized and routes are configured.